tryton/tryton/trytond/doc/ref/tests.rst

 .. function:: doctest_setup

-   Prepare the run of the `doctest`_ by creating a database and dropping it beforehand if necessary.
+   Prepare the run of the doctest_.
    This function should be used as the ``setUp`` parameter.

-   .. deprecated:: 4.2

-      The ``doctest_setup`` function should not be used anymore to set up :py:func:`~doctest.DocFileSuite`.
-      New modules should use :func:`~trytond.tests.tools.activate_modules`
-      instead.

 .. function:: doctest_teardown()